elliotbeck/group-project-isfr/README.md

 Description:
 We follow the datascience project structure as proposed by cookie-cutter.
 The Project is implemented using R and Docker.
 We load data via APIs and therefor an automatic update of the data, plots, report and the Shiny App is possible.
+The data is stored using git LFS.
+In the future we plan to work with a cloud based database system.

 The update of the data, plots and report can be done running the following commands:
    1. docker run -v "$(PWD)/data:/data" isfr-data-update